x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/create-dags.md

 # Create a database availability group

- **Summary**: How to create a DAG in Exchange 2016 and Exchange 2019, through the Exchange admin center (EAC) or the Exchange Management Shell.

 A database availability group (DAG) is a set of up to 16 Microsoft Exchange Server Mailbox servers that provide automatic database-level recovery from a database, server, or network failure.
 When a Mailbox server is added to a DAG, it works with the other servers in the DAG to provide automatic, database-level recovery from database, server, and network failures.

 > [!IMPORTANT]